Letter on Failure to Communicate with Customers

 Subject: Failure to communicate with customers at [X]

-I am writing this letter to you with regard to the unprofessional behavior that you have exhibited on 10th January 20XX.
-As you know, the company is going to launch its new line of products and I provided you with a list of top customers and clients to invite them to the launch event.
-Some of these people were also funding the major operations of the company.
+I am writing this letter regarding your unprofessional behavior on 10th January 20XX.
+As you know, the company is going to launch its new line of products, and I provided you with a list of top customers and clients to invite them to the launch event.
+Some of these people also funded the company’s major operations.
 Mr. Johnson is one of them.

-I instructed you to send an email to Mr. Johnson and invite him warmly.
-However, I came to know that you have failed to communicate with him.
-Mr. Johnson was not in the event and this was the moment of sheer embarrassment for me.
+I instructed you to send an email to Mr. Johnson and warmly invite him to the event.
+However, I learned that you had failed to communicate with him.
+Mr. Johnson was not present, and this was a moment of sheer embarrassment for me.

-Our company has gained a high level of reputation with the hard work of many years and now it seems to lose it due to the unprofessional behavior of an employee.
-Consider this letter as a warning from my side as you have been through the same situation a few months back also.
-In the future, if I found that you failed to communicate, I will terminate you from the job immediately.
+Our company has gained a high reputation through hard work over many years, and now it seems to be losing it due to an employee’s unprofessional behavior.
+Consider this letter a warning from my side, as you also went through the same situation a few months back.
+In the future, if I find that you failed to communicate, I will terminate you from the job immediately.

 I hope that this will not happen again.